phibronotchi-beep/solaris-framework/FAQ.md

 - ✅ Prior art protects you from trolls
 - ✅ Licensing revenue (based on contract, not patents)
 - ✅ Community defense against infringement
-- ❌ Can't sue for infringement (no patent to enforce)
+- ❌ Can't sue for patent infringement (no patent to enforce)

 **With patents:**
 - ✅ All the above